 Research or Creative Activity may include empirical, theoretical, or applied research.
-Basic research requires no other justification than the intrinsic good of knowing and understanding.
-Research may also establish connections across the disciplines (multidisciplinary), reveal to specialists and nonspecialists alike the larger context of knowledge, and interpret the original research in one's discipline or field.
-Research and creative activity also undergirds effective teaching and facilitates communication of the knowledge of one's discipline or field to students.
-Faculty are expected to work collaboratively with students, colleagues, practitioners, and other persons within and outside the university in their research or creative activities.
+Research requires no other justification than the intrinsic good of knowing and understanding.
+Research may also establish connections across the disciplines (multidisciplinary), reveal to specialists and non-specialists alike the larger context of knowledge, and interpret the original research in one's discipline or field.
+Research or Creative Activity also undergirds effective teaching and facilitates communication of the knowledge of one's discipline or field to students.
+There are multiple ways in which research and scholarship are part of the University's commitment to engage the community.
+A scholarly agenda may incorporate community-based participatory research, practice-based research, engaged scholarship, and scholarship of engagement.
+Engaged research is scholarly work done in full partnership with the community.
+It consists of research and application of scholarship for the mutual benefits of the institution, community partners, and larger communities (local, regional/state, national, global).